HomeBlog

 Root Cause 2: What Is a Content Gap?

 A content gap means your competitor has a page that directly answers a buyer's question and you do not.
-If no page on your site addresses the question completely without requiring the reader to navigate elsewhere, the AI engine has nothing to extract from your domain.
+If no page on your site addresses the question completely without sending the reader to another page, the AI engine has nothing to extract from your domain.
 The competitor published a page.
 That is what created the gap, not a lack of domain authority.

 Root Cause 3: What Is an Authority Gap?

 An authority gap means your competitor's page on a given topic is referenced by more external websites than yours.
 AI engines treat that external reference count as a trust signal, which means a competitor with a lower domain rating can still outrank you on a specific query if their page has more external references pointing to it.
-Ahrefs' March 2026 analysis of 863,000 keyword SERPs found that only 38% of AI Overview citations come from pages that rank in the top 10 organic results, down from 76% in mid-2025
+Large-scale analyses of AI Overview citations also show a shrinking share of citations coming from top-10 ranking pages, which makes page-level references matter even more.

 Root Cause 4: What Is a Brand-Entity Gap?